-Matthew Levine, MD, PhD attended Brown University, followed by a combined MD/PhD at Yale.
-He completed his PhD in immunobiology in the laboratory of Charles Janeway Jr., with work focusing on the discovery of positive selection events in the peripheral development of B cells.
-He then went on to complete general surgery residency at the Massachusetts General Hospital and a fellowship in abdominal organ transplantation at the University of California, San Francisco.
-He joined the faculty at the University of Pennsylvania in 2009 in the Division of Transplantation.
-Dr. Levine is Surgical Director of the Transplant Center at Children's Hospital of Philadelphia.
-He is clinically active in liver and kidney transplantation in adults and children, pancreas transplantation, and laparoscopic kidney donation
+Matthew Levine, MD, PhD Matthew Levine, MD, PhD attended Brown University, followed by a combined MD/PhD at Yale University, completing his PhD in immunobiology in the laboratory of Charles Janeway Jr., with work focusing on the discovery of positive selection events in the peripheral development of B cells.
+He then went on to general surgery residency at the Massachusetts General Hospital and a fellowship in abdominal organ transplantation at the University of California, San Francisco.
+He joined the faculty at the University of Pennsylvania in 2009.
+Dr. Levine is Surgical Director of the Transplant Center at Children's Hospital of Philadelphia and Director of the Penn Multiorgan Transplant

+Surgery Fellowship.
+He is clinically active in liver and kidney transplantation in adults and children, pancreas transplantation, laparoscopic/robotic kidney donation, and is medical director of the limb transplantation (VCA) program at Penn.

-Dr. Levine's basic science research is focused on defining the role that histone deactylases (HDACs) and heat shock proteins (hsps) play in tolerance of renal ischemia-reperfusion, work that is now funded by the NIH.
+Dr. Levine's basic science research is focused on defining the role that histone deactylases (HDACs) and heat shock proteins (hsps) play in tolerance of renal ischemia-reperfusion as well as investigation that estrogens play in renal ischemia tolerance.
+Both of these projects have been supported by the NIH/NIDDK.
 This work has demonstrated significant renal function protection via HDAC inhibition by drug and by gene knockout.
 Additional directions of this work are defining the role that HDACs play in liver ischemia reperfusion injury and acetaminophen toxicity.
-Additional work is investigating the role of gender and hormone milieu on the response to renal ischemic injury with initiation of the Perioperative Estrogen in Renal Transplantation (PERT) clinical trial as an offshoot of that basic science effort.
-Dr. Levine has additional collaborative basic science studies investigating the role of costimulation blockade and cytokine pathway manipulation in rejection or tolerance of limb transplantation in murine models, work that has been funded by the Department of Defense in collaboration with Drs.
-Wayne Hancock and Scott Levin.
+Dr. Levine has initiated a Perioperative Estrogen in Renal Transplantation (PERT) clinical trial as an offshoot of these basic science efforts.
+Dr. Levine has collaborated with Wayne Hancock and Scott Levin of the Orthopedics program on several limb transplant related projects mitigating organ rejection and ischemia that have been funded by the Department of Defense.
 He is active in clinical research as well, with projects pertaining to liver transplantation for hepatocellular carcinoma and efficacy and utility of renal transplantation in certain clinical scenarios, particularly pediatric transplantation.
 He was named a "Rising Star in Transplantation" by the ASTS in 2018.
-He is a member of the American Society of Transplant Surgeons, Association for Academic Surgery and the Society of University Surgeons, is a section editor for the American Journal of Transplantation, and an associate editor of Liver Transplantation.
+He is a member of the American Society of Transplant Surgeons and is a councilor of its executive board as well as sitting on the ASTS Foundation Board and serves on the National Kidney Foundation Transplant Advisory Committee and on the NCCN Hepatobiliary Cancers panel.
+He is a deputy editor for the American Journal of Transplantation, Associate Editor for Current Opinion in Organ Transplantation, and an associate editor of Liver Transplantation.